 Dr. Bronner’s Now Sources 100% of the Organic Hemp Seed Oil in its Soap and Other Products from U.S. Farmers

-Top-Selling Natural Soap Brand Achieves Goal of Sourcing Hemp Seed Oil from American Farmers After More Than 20 Years of Advocacy to Change U.S. Law
+Top-Selling Natural Brand of Soap Achieves Goal of Sourcing Hemp Seed Oil from American Farmers After More Than 20 Years of Advocacy to Change U.S. Law

 June 9, 2020

 VISTA, CA – Dr. Bronner’s, family owned maker of the top-selling natural brand of soap in North America, has announced it now sources its entire supply, approximately 30 metric tons annually, of USDA Organic hemp seed oil used in its soap and other body care products, from U.S. farmers.
 A profound and long-sought accomplishment for Dr. Bronner’s, this achievement marks the cumulative success of more than two decades of committed advocacy by the company to legalize hemp farming in the U.S., including the donation of more than $3.6 million to legalization efforts over the past two decades; widespread public education and grassroots advocacy organizing per the Hemp History Week campaign; and engagement in numerous legal battles to protect the right of U.S. farmers to cultivate this versatile and sustainable crop.